July541/cs224w-2019/README.md

     - [ ] Question 3 (till the 4th lecture)
     - [ ] Question 4 (till the 5th lecture)
  - [x] 3.
 Motifs and Structural Roles in Networks
- - [ ] 4.
+ - [x] 4.
 Community Structure in Networks
+ - [ ] Recitation: Review of Linear Algebra, Probability, and Proof Techniques
+ - [ ] 5.
+Spectral Clustering